tgvashworth/intro-to-flight/app/content/title.md

 The plan:

+- TweetDeck update
 - How does TweetDeck use Flight?
 - What were our pain points?
-- Mixins to the rescue
+- Mixins to the rescue!
     - `withChildComponents`
     - `withState`
     - Coming soon...
 - Flight `v2`